 Once back to our base camp we get into our tents and sleeping bags for a well deserved sleep.

-The third day starts slowly as we got a busy night.
+The third day starts slowly as we got a busy night behind us.
 After fixing our breakfast and taking down all the tents we move on to Bisti Badlands.
 A spot called the “Cracked Eggs” is waiting for us to photograph it until sunset.

 On our fifth day we will catch Angel’s Peak in the morning light.
 After breakfast and putting our camping gear away we will drive back to Albuquerque and conclude the photo tour.

 Strenuous rating: Moderate.
 As a mainly camping based workshop participants should become prepared for an outdoor experience.
 I have a restroom shelter and potable water at the campsite.
 Drinking water is available all time.
 The restroom shelter can also be used for a hot water shower.
 Individual tents can be provided.
-You will have to bring your own sleeping bag and sleeping pad.
+You will have to bring your own sleeping bag, sleeping pad and pillow.

 Payments may be made with Visa, MasterCard or American Express.
 Upon payment of your deposit, I will send you an information packet including suggestions for camera equipment, computer and software, clothing and travel.

 Any trips I organize or organize with another photographer are private and non-business.
 I am a physician by trade and I take people along with me on my trips because I enjoy the company and the opportunity to help people get to know and photograph the Southwest.
 I do not make a business out of it.
 My goal is to have a pleasant, safe trip with artistic value photography as a result.
 We share expenses, gear, ideas, and experiences.
-We do nothing that would require me or a co-host to be a concessionaire or CUA holder in any federal or state lands we may visit or photograph.
 We will not be going anyplace on public lands that are not generally open to the public.
 No photographs you take on public lands may be used to promote the sale or use of a product or service.
-We will not do any “commercial filming” as defined in the Code of Federal Regulations nor will we do any “still photography” that would require a permit from any agency administering any public land which we photograph.
+We will not do any “commercial filming” as defined in the Code of Federal Regulations.

 We will respect nature, leave only footprints where we are allowed to leave footprints, and take only our images, memories, and friendships home with us.